 And these fish helps to give a fuller look to your aquarium by occupying and swimming in the bottom portion of your aquarium.

 The Polar Parrot Cichlids are very hardy fish.
 They can withstand a wide variety of water parameters and can even survive in the worst of water conditions.

 If you are able to provide a spacious aquarium with good filtration and good fish food, your fish will do fine in your aquarium.
-These fish are very less demanding and require very little attention and care, so I would highly recommend this fish to any type of beginner fish keepers.
+These fish are very less demanding and require very little attention and care, so I would highly recommend this fish to any type of beginner fish keeper.
 As it is very easy to keep and you can learn a lot from the fish about the fish.

 Tank Size for Polar Parrot Cichlid

 The size of the tank is an important factor in the well-being of your fish.
 You should never cramp up fish in a small aquarium.
-The inability to move freely will stress the fish and decrease the lifespan of the fish significantly.
+The inability to move freely will stress the fish and decrease their lifespan of the fish significantly.

 As much as we love to roam around free spaces, the fish does too.
 You should at least get a 30-gallon aquarium for a pair of polar parrots.
 The aquarium will have enough space for the fish to swim around.
 With the addition of each fish, you should increase the size of the aquarium by 10 gallons.

 I would suggest you get a size larger aquarium than what your fish requires.
-This way, you can add more fish if you want to without having the trouble of setting a new aquarium.
+This way, you can add more fish if you want to without having the trouble of setting up a new aquarium.

 Aquarium light is responsible for bringing out the best colors of your fish.
 It also makes your aquarium look brighter and more beautiful.
-Bright white color and blue color will really bring out the colors of Polar Parrot Cichlids.
+Bright white color and blue colors will really bring out the colors of Polar Parrot Cichlids.